TRAIS-Lab/dattri/CONTRIBUTING.md

 ## Setting Up Your Development Environment

 Before you can contribute to the project, you need to set up your development environment.
-Here are the steps to do so:
+Here are the steps to take:

 ### 1. Clone the Repository